 When you’re preparing for an interview, it’s easy to psych yourself out.
-The internet is full of interview tips for hopeful new employees: be polite, bring copies of your resume, practice what you want to say beforehand, etc. These are great tips, but they’re not exactly rocket science.
+The internet is full of interview tips for hopeful new employees: be polite, bring copies of your resume, practice what you want to say beforehand, etc. These are great interview tips, even though they might come across like common knowledge.
+The truth is, many people let this simple advice fall by the wayside—and that can be a costly mistake.

 If you want to knock the socks off your interviews and stand apart from other candidates, do more than your basic preparation.
 Showing your interviewer that you are uniquely qualified to solve a fundamental business problem is essential.
 Whether you’re interviewing customer service, marketing, product development, or support, you’re auditioning to solve a problem.